-From this stanza it becomes very clear that At The Border, 1979 is narrated by one of the children in the family as she describes the actions of her sister.
+From this stanza, it becomes very clear that At The Border, 1979 is narrated by one of the children in the family as she describes the actions of her sister.
 The child’s playfulness is eventually admonished by the guard.
-But it is an interesting addition to At The Border, 1979 and is perhaps put in as reminder of the innocence of young people that are often exposed to hardships in war torn countries when forced to immigrate.
+But it is an interesting addition to At The Border, 1979 and is perhaps put in as a reminder of the innocence of young people that are often exposed to hardships in war-torn countries when forced to immigrate.
 It is this playful innocence and blissful unawareness that make for such a stark and interesting comparison to the passion of the elders mentioned in this piece.

-It becomes clear here that a lot of other families are sharing this experience and it sounds like the results of this on different families are fairly uniformed.
+It becomes clear here that a lot of other families are sharing this experience and it sounds like the results of this on different families are fairly uninformed.
 As various mothers begin to cry, can we assume this is because of the strong emotions involved returning home?
-Somebody even goes as far to state they can “inhale home” it is clear a lot of people have “built up” their view of their homeland, but the narrator, who it is revealed is five years old, just stands and compares the two sides of the checkpoint.
+Somebody even goes as far as to state they can “inhale home” it is clear a lot of people have “built up” their view of their homeland, but the narrator, who it is revealed is five years old, just stands and compares the two sides of the checkpoint.
 Possibly wondering what all the fuss is about.

 Here we reveal the narrator’s musing on her comparisons of the two sides of the border.
 She notices that it rains just the same on both sides of the border.
 That the ground was exactly the same.
-In fact we can take from this stanza that there were little-to-no differences between the two sides of the divide.
-This is really interesting as in many ways it emphasises how arbitrary the positioning of these borders is.
-They are not placed because the areas are radically different, clearly they are (apart from in the biased minds of the parents) practically the same.
+In fact, we can take from this stanza that there were little-to-no differences between the two sides of the divide.
+This is really interesting as in many ways it emphasizes how arbitrary the positioning of these borders is.
+They are not placed because the areas are radically different, clearly, they are (apart from in the biased minds of the parents) practically the same.
 They have been placed because a government has said that is where they are to be placed.
-The symbolic nature of crossing the border is lost on the girl who sees the event from a less blinkered perspective then the adults.
-Once again the narrator’s viewpoint displays an innocence and naivety.
+The symbolic nature of crossing the border is lost on the girl who sees the event from a less blinkered perspective than the adults.
+Once again the narrator’s viewpoint displays innocence and naivety.
 It creates an anti-climax of sorts as it is clear that the parent’s overly hyped version of the world beyond the border is hyperbole.

-The third line of At The Border, 1979 is very interesting stating that the “chain was removed” obviously this is probably a reference to actually being let through the checkpoint.
-But these words certainly convey a double meaning whereby the family feel a sense of freedom from being allowed to return home.
-Another man emphasises the ecstatic nature of the group as he literally bends down and kisses the mud.
+The third line of At The Border, 1979 is a very interesting statement that the “chain was removed” obviously this is probably a reference to actually being let through the checkpoint.
+But these words certainly convey a double meaning whereby the family feels a sense of freedom from being allowed to return home.
+Another man emphasizes the ecstatic nature of the group as he literally bends down and kisses the mud.
 But here we see the phrase “muddy homeland” does this, once again have a double meaning.
 Is the narrator trying to hint that home might not be all it has cracked up to be?
 We see the final line carries a sinister air of foreboding.
 The suggestion being that whilst the family feels free they are all, in fact still slaves, just slaves to their own country.

 About Choman Hardi